 Show Me How: 500 Things You Should Know Instructions for Life From the Everyday to the Exotic by Derek Fagerstrom and Lauren Smith

-Fighting a shark, getting out of car in a mini skirt – it’s all here.
+Fighting a shark, getting out of the car in a mini skirt – it’s all here.

 Sports Illustrated for Kids